Aloshi/EmulationStation/README.md

 --ignore-gamelist	- do not parse any gamelist.xml files.
 --draw-framerate	- draw the framerate.
 --no-exit		- do not display 'exit' in the ES menu.
+--debug			- print additional output to the console, primarily about input.
 ```

 Writing an es_systems.cfg